nitrite/nitrite-doc/java-sdk/modules/spatial.md

             .openOrCreate();
 ```

+If Nitrite is using the default `SimpleNitriteMapper`, then the `SpatialModule` will automatically register the `GeometryConverter` with the mapper.
+If you are using your own custom mapper, then you need to register the `GeometryConverter` with the mapper.

+### GeometryConverter

+`GeometryConverter` is an [`EntityConverter`](../repository/mapper.md#entityconverter) which is used to convert `Geometry` object of JTS to `Document` and vice-versa.
+It is used to store the `Geometry` object in the database.

 ### Using Spatial Modules with Jackson

 If you are using Jackson module for serialization, you need to register the `GeometryModule` with Jackson as well.